- What is overtime?

 Yes, if the overtime hours are eligible for shift differential.
 Additionally, an overtime shift differential rate must be paid on those hours.

-4. If an employee works over 40 hours in a work week, can he/she receive compensatory time in lieu of pay?
+- If an employee works over 40 hours in a work week, can they receive compensatory time in lieu of pay?

 Yes, if the department is authorized to grant compensatory time off and the employee has supervisory approval to take compensatory time in lieu of overtime pay.
 Note: MU Health Care (Hospitals and Clinics) for purposes of this policy, is a separate organizational unit and thus does not offer compensatory time in lieu of pay.